derek-dchu/awesome-note/array.md

 # Array

 ### Find the two repeating elements in a given array
-For an array of n+2 elements, all elements of the array are in range 1 to n, and all elements occur once except two numbers which occur twice.
+Given an array of n+2 elements with all elements of the array are in range 1 to n, and all elements occur once except two numbers which occur twice.
 Find the two repeating numbers.

 For example, array = {4, 2, 4, 5, 2, 3, 1} and n = 5